TriniViking/pcap-ai-analyzer/README.md

 ### Can I integrate Suricata or Snort into this app?

 Yes.
 The current version uses a simple heuristic for port‑scan detection.
 For more comprehensive intrusion detection, you can set up Suricata or Snort on the same machine or in a separate container and feed their alert logs into the app.
-Suricata is an open‑source engine capable of real‑time intrusion detection, inline intrusion prevention and offline PCAP processing【817699540028695†L50-L55】, while Snort combines signature, protocol and anomaly‑based inspection to detect malicious behaviour【414316282772405†L302-L344】.
+Suricata is an open‑source engine capable of real‑time intrusion detection, inline intrusion prevention and offline PCAP processing, while Snort combines signature, protocol and anomaly‑based inspection to detect malicious behaviour.

 ### Does the app handle large PCAP files?

 The app loads the entire PCAP into memory and is best suited for small‑to‑medium captures (tens of megabytes).
-For multi‑gigabyte captures, consider pre‑processing the data with tools like Zeek or using a full‑featured platform such as Malcolm【147587170629601†L27-L63】.
+For multi‑gigabyte captures, consider pre‑processing the data with tools like Zeek or using a full‑featured platform such as Malcolm.

 ## Troubleshooting